Facebook iconWebsite Redesign Checklist in 2025 with (Download Printables)

 Infographics drive serious link equity: pages that include an infographic earn 178 % more backlinks than those without one.

 Write a clear, scannable copy with short paragraphs, bullet lists, and bolded takeaways.
-At the end of each section, add a contextual link to related content, such as an internal blog post on “Top 10 UX Testing Methods” or your service page.
+Use a paraphrasing tool if you’re refreshing older content to improve clarity or avoid duplication without changing the message.
+At the end of each section, add a contextual link to related content, such as an internal blog post on “Top 10 UX Testing Methods”, your service page, or even technical explainers like LLM fine tuning vs Retrieval augmented generation.
 This keeps readers exploring.

 Optimize meta titles and descriptions for click-throughs.
 A compelling title tag under 60 characters with your primary keyword helps rankings.
 And alt text on every image not only supports accessibility but also offers another chance to include key terms.